ma-ji/npo_classifier/API/readme.md

-`npoclass` - Classifying nonprofits into NTEE categories
+`npoclass` - Classify nonprofits into NTEE categories
 ---

 ### How to install